 While China is a majority atheist country, there are hundreds of millions of religious believers.
 From popular religions like Daoism and Buddhism to fast-growing Islam and Christianity, don’t be surprised if you meet many religious people on your trip to China.

-China will soon have the largest Christian population in the world, and already has more practicing believers than both the UK and Italy!
+When it comes to religion in China, this country will soon have the largest Christian population in the world, and already has more practicing believers than both the UK and Italy!
 While Christians may only make up a tiny percentage of the Chinese population, they are a massive force on a global scale.